Julie Rayne: Career

 Rayne met and worked with many of the top names in music, comedy and variety.
-Having already worked with Sir Cliff Richard, she was intrigued to hear him speak at a Billy Graham meeting, and this triggered her interest in wanting to know more.
+Having already worked with Cliff Richard, she was intrigued to hear him speak at a Billy Graham meeting, and this triggered her interest in wanting to know more; she even had a spell doing missionary work in the Bahamas.

-She then went back to study, obtaining a degree in drama and sociology at London University (Goldsmiths).
+Rayne then went back to study, obtaining a degree in Education at London University (Goldsmiths).

 When she returned to show business full-time, she added additional strings to her bow.
 As a stage actress, she appeared in numerous productions, including straight theatre as well as musicals, reviews, and pantomime.
 She has also been a director as well as a mentor and model.

 Her later performances often include one Christian song as an expression of her faith.
 Minister Fred B. Craddock mentions in his book an instance in Germany where she performed a version of Psalm 121 amongst popular songs from the 1940s through to the 1960s.
-Craddock met her after a performance and wondered why she chose to include a Christian song in her performance; told that she "had made a promise to God to include a song of praise in every performance".
+Craddock met her after a performance and wondered why she chose to include a Christian song in her performance; he was told that she "had made a promise to God to include a song of praise in every performance".

-Julie's first TV appearance on a "Val Parnell Spectacular" (1958) was uncredited, as was her final one on "Tonight at the London Palladium" (2000).
+Rayne's first TV appearance on a Val Parnell Spectacular (1958) was uncredited, as was her final one on Tonight at the London Palladium (2000).
 Her final appearance on live radio was on Radio 2day, Johannesburg (2012), and her final official gig was at York Theatre Royal (2016).